Everything You Need To Know To Find The Best Auto coil spring lifespan factors

 AlexNet0

-I have 60k on my 07 hatch stock suspension and I hardly notice a difference from when I got it, maybe its just me
+Shocks should be replaced at an interval of a max of 50k miles.
+I have 60k on my 07 hatch stock suspension, and I hardly notice a difference from when I got it.
+Maybe it's just me.

 detroiter

-I know shocks depend on how hard are driven and road conditions.
-Potholes, big bumps and all those other evil doers shorten the lifespan.
+I know shocks depend on how hard they are driven and road conditions.
+Potholes, big bumps, and other factors shorten their lifespan.
 But as far as springs, I don't see any reason for them to wear out too quickly.

 yaris prime